 Running sinker fishing rig

-If your getting snagged up then you can also use a float rig.
+If you’re getting snagged, you can also use a float rig.
 Attach a quill or bubble float to your mainline.
 Thread the line through and adjust the length using a size 6 bait keeper hook or size 10 long shank to keep your bait suspended at a good depth.
-Ideally cast down breeze which will stop the float from coming back to you.
-If you’re not getting bites then adjust the line depth and If necessary add a splint shot to add weight.
+Ideally, cast down the breeze, stopping the float from returning to you.
+If you’re not getting bites, adjust the line depth and, if necessary, add a splint shot to add weight.

 Float fishing rig